TartanLlama/secret-hitler-strategies/index.md

 ### Executions
 #### As a Liberal
-If you are not, then you need to be very careful not to give the Fascists an even player count to the Liberals so that they can’t mass downvote good governments.
-This is particularly important in games with an odd number of players, where killing a liberal by accident will make it very hard for the liberals to win the game.
+If you are not, then you need to be careful not to give the Fascists an even player count to the Liberals so that they can’t mass downvote good governments.
+This is particularly important in games with an odd number of players, where killing a liberal by accident will make it hard for the liberals to win the game.
 It can often be safer to kill someone you *know* is Fascist rather than fishing for Hitler and killing a liberal by accident; particularly because Hitler will often be playing as a Liberal.

-It is very difficult to identify Hitler over the course of the game.
-If you have suspicion of someone for being Hitler you should be very sure before assassinating as Hitler could be disguised as the most Liberal player instead.
+It is difficult to identify Hitler over the course of the game.
+If you have suspicion of someone for being Hitler you should be sure before assassinating as Hitler could be disguised as the most Liberal player instead.

 For identifying Hitler for assassination, semi-valid reasons for assassinations can include but are not limited to the following:

-- TODO
+- This section is still to be completed.

 Support from particular players at odd times in the game for no particular reason.
 As fascists have extra knowledge, they may accidentally side with Hitler early on with no justifiable reason.